 A professional architect is responsible for the planning, design and construction of a building or extension.
 They work very closely with other professionals such as construction companies, quantity surveyors, structural engineers and Heritage officers and fully understand building regulations.

-Ashleigh Clark is a fully qualified and registered Architect with the ARB, Architects Registration Board, which regulates the profession and a member of RIBA.
+Ashleigh Clarke is a fully qualified and registered Architect with the ARB, Architects Registration Board, which regulates the profession and a member of RIBA.
 The ARB and RIBA set the standards of ethics and best practice.

 The RIBA or Royal Institute of British Architects is the Professional Body representing Architects in the UK and abroad.
 There is an annual membership for ARB registered architects which entitles the member to be called a “Chartered Architect”, in addition Architects’ practices can be registered with the RIBA and be called a “Chartered Practice”.
 RIBA is committed to the highest standards of professionalism and ethics.